ironbar/arc25/docs/05_Solution_Summary.md

 Before starting to work with ARC tasks, I wanted to validate that hindsight relabeling was helpful for program synthesis on toy tasks.
 Instead of training a model to learn to use dozens of primitive functions, I decided to train a model to learn to draw.
 Thus the model only had access to a minimal DSL (Domain Specific Language) with just a few primitives like `draw_pixel`, `draw_line` and `draw_rectangle`.

 The training data was generated by doing random drawings with up to 5 function calls on each drawing.
-Each task started from an initial grid (that could be blank or randomly initialized) and up to 5 new elements were added (points, lines or rectangles).
+Each task started from an initial grid (that could be a random solid color or randomly initialized pixels) and up to 5 new elements were added (points, lines or rectangles).
 When training, the model was shown the input and output grid and taught to answer with the code that created the drawing.
 See some training examples below:

 <center>